Ocean Shore Acrylic Pouring: Beautiful Texture + Dutch Pour

 I'm working on a diptych.
 I have already created a texture.
 I used a modeling paste by Pebeo to create it, and I mixed it with a little bit of white paint as well.
 So after I added texture, it dried for about 10 days.

-For the second part of this fluid painting, I want to really create this ocean shore.
+For the second part of this fluid painting, I aim to create a realistic ocean shore.
 It's going to be very interesting to work on a diptych, on longer panels.
 And I have prepared four colors.
 So white and three shades of turquoise from lightest to darkest.

 I hope you enjoyed this acrylic painting tutorial, and I look forward to hearing from you.